2022 Spring Grants Awarded

 $2,262. awarded

-The grant would be used to purchase (6) Dash robots, connector accessories, and (6) Class Connect Home Edition licenses for 12 months from Wonder Works.
-The robots will be used during Makerspace lessons when students attend Library for their special as well as during the Makerspace, Media, LEGOs and Library enrichment classes offered through the district's summer program.
+The grant would purchase (6) Dash robots, connector accessories, and (6) Class Connect Home Edition licenses for 12 months from Wonder Works.
+The robots will be used during Makerspace lessons when students attend the Library for their special as well as during the Makerspace, Media, LEGOs, and Library enrichment classes offered through the district's summer program.

-Students will use the dash robots to learn coding and robotics and tackle real-world, project-based challenges that are fun, engaging, and help develop real world skills in collaboration and creativity.
+Students will use the dash robots to learn coding and robotics and tackle real-world, project-based challenges that are fun and engaging and help develop real-world skills in collaboration and creativity.

 Being literate in computer languages and computational thinking is essential for navigating the modern world.
 Developing a growth mindset capable of tackling new challenges is also essential for today's youth.
 When students are faced with solving a coding and robotics problem that is right in front of them and is tangible, they are very motivated to succeed and are interested in experimenting with their ideas until those ideas help them achieve their goals.
 That experience helps them develop grit and a growth mindset.